android-ide/android_sampling_profiler_facade/README.md

   requires more memory and affects the behavior of the program more.
 An interval of 10 ms (equivalent to about 100 samples per second) is a good value to start with.

 * The third parameter specifies what threads are being sampled.
-There are several methods for specifying all thread, a fixed number of threads, or a dynamically computed ThreadSet
+There are several overloads for specifying all threads, a fixed number of threads, or a dynamically computed ThreadSet

 Sampling can be started and stopped using the `startSampling()` and `stopSampling()` methods.
 This way only the interesting parts of the app are being profiled.